 dropped off or on.
 From Cancun to Pisté you do not want to take the VERY long 6 hour second class bus.
 However from Mérida to Pisté the Oriente Second Class bus is the best choice as it only takes 2 hours and leaves in either direction every hour.

-her laptop.… Second class is safe enough if you do not check under the bus any valuables.
+her laptop.
+Second class is completely safe so long as you do not check valuables under the bus, especially on long trips over 30 minutes.
 In any case, do not risk the issue on from Cancun.

 Second class buses stop just about anywhere and take 6 hours minimum

-from Cancun to M’rida.… These are not comfortable rides. … The First
+from Cancun to Mérida.
+These are not comfortable rides.
+The First

 Class bus takes 4 hours and is not much more money.
 This is the ADO-GL,